Eliminate Dental Anxiety

 - Trust your dentist or ask around for recommendations

 If you have dental anxiety, tell Dr. Klym and he’ll educate you about dental sedation techniques.
-It’s important to us that you feel comfortable throughout your treatment.
-To learn more about how dental sedation can benefit your treatment, contact our office by calling (231) 774-6819 and a helpful team member will be happy to answer any questions.
+To learn more about how dental sedation can benefit your treatment, contact our Petoskey office by calling (231) 774-6819.
+A helpful team member will be happy to answer any questions.

 Are there any aftercare guidelines following dental sedation?

-After IV sedation, it’s normal to feel drowsy and you’ll want to follow a few guidelines to ensure a safe and speedy recovery, including:
+After IV sedation, it’s normal to feel drowsy and nauseous.
+It’s essential to follow certain guidelines to ensure a safe and speedy recovery, including:

-- Continue to move around — This will help your body metabolize the medication
+- Continue to move around to help your body metabolize the medication

 - Avoid alcohol and unapproved medications